 By applying the percentage set by the Court Order to the value of the pension benefit on the Valuation Day, Veterans UK calculate the pension credit and must give benefits to the former spouse/civil partner.
 The amount of the member’s pension is transferred to the former spouse or civil partner will be known as the pension credit and the former spouse or civil partner will be known as the Pension Credit Member (PCM).

-The details of the charges relating to pensions on divorce/dissolution within the Veterans UK charging regime see AFPS pensions on divorce charging regime.
+For details of the charges relating to pensions on divorce/dissolution within the Veterans UK charging regime, see AFPS pensions on divorce charging regime.

 Caroline Ryan Consultant Solicitor at Tozers Solicitors has extensive experience in dealing with pensions on divorce.
 When necessary she will advise in relation to an Actuary to calculate the effect of the Pension Sharing Order in respect of benefits.